xmartlabs/xmartlabs.github.io/_posts/2019-08-20-first-xmartlabs-hackathon.md

 <img width="100%" src="/images/xmartlabs-first-hackathon/iot_project.jpg" />
 <br />

 For this the team paired a ultrasonic sensor with an ESP8266 chip (essentially an Arduino Uno with WiFi capabilities) and also developed a custom command for Slack to give orders to the chip.
-Even though the game only works on PC, the team is eager about making a port for Android or iOS.
+Even though no one on this specific team had extensive experience working with IoT components, the project was functional in the end.

 ### Skillset blog